The Healing Power of

 Journalling with Karman Tse

 Bynd Artisan: Everyone who journals, journals in their own unique way.
 What is your way, and when did you start journalling?

-BA: How has it helped and benefitted you in your mental and emotional wellbeing?
+BA: How has it helped and benefitted you in your mental and emotional wellbeing, and in your healing?

 (Photos courtesy of interviewees.)